All Episodes

 There were a lot of people.

-A PR package that is designed, once again, as all liberalism is to fool people and disguise what actually is going on behind the mask.
+A PR package that is designed, once again, as all liberalism is, to fool people and disguise what actually is going on behind the mask.

 Back after this.

-We have a problem of uh energy.
+We have a problem of energy.

-We have a problem energy prices.
+We have a problem of energy prices.

-America's uh energy growth is related to economic growth, which is related to prosperity and freedom for as many Americans as seek to access it.
+America's energy growth is related to economic growth, which is related to prosperity and freedom for as many Americans as seek to access it.

 Correct?

-All that's right.
+Oh, that's right.

-Uh any any disputes about that?
+Any disputes about that?

 Fine.